Cosma / Communication / Content / Knowledge 1

 3. One stop in the saga of Mary E. Hopper’s mission to understand “Knowledge” as a discipline took her to MIT where she developed and presented this short course during her Post Doc in Comparative Media Studies.

 Hopper, M. E. (2000, January).
-Knowledge systems 101: From Alexandria to Hitchhiker’s Guide [Short Course].
+Knowledge Systems 101: From Alexandria to Hitchhiker’s Guide [Short Course].
 Independent Activity Period (IAP), Massachusetts Institute of Technology, Cambridge, MA.